-However, looking at three years’ worth of data (2015-2017), we found that travellers who bought their tickets on a Saturday paid on average 5% more than those who went online to make their purchase on a Monday.
+Looking at last year’s data, we found that travellers who bought their tickets on a Wednesday paid on average 4% more than those who booked on a Sunday.
 On a £500 flight, that’s £25.
 While it might not make a huge difference for the cheapest fares (after all, how much lower can a £9.99 flight go?), for group trips or pricey flights, it could be worth the wait.

 Conventional wisdom has long held that the cheapest fares are for Tuesday or Wednesday departures.
-But our research turns this ‘fly midweek’ wisdom on its head.
+But over the last four years our research has turned the ‘fly midweek’ wisdom on its head.

-An analysis of three years of Skyscanner flight data indicates that the cheapest day to depart from the UK is typically a Friday – hooray for the weekend!
-And the priciest day to fly from Blighty?
+The cheapest day to depart from the UK is typically a Friday – hooray for the weekend!
+And the most expensive day to fly from Blighty?
 Sunday.
 That’s great news for short-breakers – or those who want to turn five days off work into nine days away.

-Flying out on a Friday instead of a Sunday saw an average saving of an impressive 18%.
-On pricier flights, that could easily pay for an extra night in a hotel – or that piece of lightweight carry-on luggage you’ve been eyeing up.
+Flying out on a Friday instead of a Sunday saw an average saving of an impressive 21%.
+On pricier flights, that could easily pay for an extra night in a hotel – or that new piece of lightweight carry-on luggage you’ve been eyeing up.

-In fact, when we checked, we found that a family of four flying to Tenerife could save £160 if they switched from London Luton to Gatwick, and a family flying to Malaga could save £188 flying from Gatwick instead of Southend.
-But the reverse can also be true, and our data doesn’t give any solid answers as to whether you’ll typically save by booking at a smaller airport or a larger one.
+When we checked, we found that a family of four flying to Tenerife could save over £500 if they switched from London Luton to Stansted.
+Our data doesn’t give any solid answers as to whether you’ll typically save by booking at a smaller airport or a larger one.

-But you can always find out which is cheapest for your flight with this one simple trick – when doing any flight search on Skyscanner.net, tick the ‘Add nearby airports’ option.
-If you’d prefer to limit it only specific airports – perhaps Heathrow, Gatwick and Southend – then on the search results page, you can untick the airports you don’t want to fly from.
+But you can always find out which is cheapest for your flight with this one simple trick – tick the ‘add nearby airports’ option when you search on Skyscanner.net.
+If you’d like to limit it to specific airports – e.g Heathrow, Gatwick and Southend – then on the search results page, you can untick the airports you don’t want to fly from.

-This works for your arrival airport, too, but a note of caution – if you’re unsure where the airports are and how to get to and from them, do your research before booking.
+This works for your arrival airport, too, but be careful – if you’re not sure where the airports are and how to get to and from them, do some research before booking.
 Sometimes the cheaper airport can cost you more in transportation costs, eliminating any savings you might have made on the fare.
-The fixed-fare price for a taxi into the city centre from Rome Fiumicino Airport is €48 (per vehicle, not per passenger), compared to just €30 from Rome Ciampino Airport, so bear this in mind when deciding on which flight to book.
+For example the fixed-fare price for a taxi into the city centre from Rome Fiumicino Airport is €48 (per vehicle, not per passenger), compared to just €30 from Rome Ciampino Airport, so bear this in mind when deciding on which flight to book.

 Mix it up